The Notary Folks

 Step 4: Explain the Situation to the Notary

-When you meet with the notary, show them the document and explain that it doesn't have a standard notary section.
-Let the notary know you need their help to validate the document officially.
 The notary will review your options and create a special statement or certificate to attach to your document.
 This additional page will serve as the official notarization, confirming that you signed the document in their presence.
 The notary will guide you through this process, ensuring your document is properly notarized even without a pre-existing notary section.
+By understanding the specific requirements of your document, the notary can ensure that the notarization aligns with legal standards.

 Step 5: Sign the Document in Front of the Notary